JibuFilm/point_motion_lidar_importer/README.md

 ## About

-Point Motion LiDAR Importer bridges raw LiDAR sensor recordings into Blender's environment.
-It enables free camera work, lighting, and rendering over real captured geometry.
+Point Motion LiDAR Importer enables the importing of raw LiDAR sensor recordings into Blender's environment.
+It enables free camera work, lighting, and rendering.

-The pipeline decodes Ouster PCAP recordings frame by frame using the Ouster SDK, exports per-frame PLY geometry, and loads them as a just-in-time animated sequence inside Blender — all from a single button in the viewport.
+The pipeline decodes Ouster PCAP recordings frame by frame using the Ouster SDK, exports per-frame PLY geometry, and loads them as a just-in-time animated sequence inside Blender.

 ```
 PCAP + JSON